reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 is normal_.

-Most people{{< sidenote>}}An oft-quoted stat from LinkedIn -- not exactly a _scientific_ stat, but good enough for setting a baseline -- says that [70%](https://news.linkedin.com/2017/11/new-linkedin-research-shows-75-percent-of-25-33-year-olds-have-e) of 25-33 year olds will go through a quarter-life crisis{{< /sidenote>}} will go through some variation of the "quarter-life{{< sidenote>}}Or mid-life, hell have
+Most people{{< sidenote>}}An oft-quoted stat from LinkedIn -- not exactly a _scientific_ stat, but good enough for intuition-building -- says that [70%](https://news.linkedin.com/2017/11/new-linkedin-research-shows-75-percent-of-25-33-year-olds-have-e) of 25-33 year olds will go through a quarter-life crisis{{< /sidenote>}} will go through some variation of the "quarter-life{{< sidenote>}}Or mid-life, hell have